 - Worn piston rings/excessive blow-by

-Gasoline direct injection (GDI) can be another cause of fuel dilution.
+Gasoline direct injection (GDI) can be another cause.
 GDI technology locates the fuel injectors directly in the cylinder as opposed to the manifold.
 This arrangement allows for greater control over the injection event.
 This allows engineers to fine-tune engines for greater efficiency and power.
-That’s one reason GDI is expected to be a staple of most new vehicles built by 2020.

 How much is too much?